-Under Section 15 of the Public Finance and Accountability (Scotland) Act, 2000, the Principal Accountable Officer (PAO) of the Scottish Government Health Directorate has appointed me as Accountable Officer of Grampian Health Board.
+Under Section 15 of the Public Finance and Accountability (Scotland) Act, 2000, the Principal Accountable Officer (PAO) of the Scottish Executive has appointed me as Accountable Officer of Grampian Health Board.

-This designation carries with it, responsibility for:
+This designation carries with it responsibility for:

-- the propriety and regularity of financial transactions under my control; - for the economical, efficient and effective use of resources placed at the Board's disposal; and - Safeguarding the assets of the board.
+- The propriety and regularity of financial transactions under my control; - The economical, efficient and effective use of resources placed at the Board's disposal; and - Safeguarding the assets of the Board.